GE Energy Financial Services

-GE Energy Financial Services (EFS), a division of GE Capital headquartered in Stamford, Connecticut, United States, provides financial and technological investment in energy infrastructure projects around the world.
+GE Energy Financial Services (EFS), a division of GE Vernova headquartered in Stamford, Connecticut, United States, provides financial and technological investment in energy infrastructure projects around the world.
 EFS is active within industries such as power generation and distribution, oil and gas, pipelines and storage, water, venture capital, and renewable energy.
 EFS portfolios include deepwater oil and gas exploration in Brazil and water pipeline projects in Jordan.

 GE EFS has invested billions of dollars in the solar industry.
-One of their most recent investment is a 127-megawatt solar farm in Arlington, Arizona which is about 40 mi west of Phoenix.
+One of their most recent investment is a 127-megawatt solar farm in Arlington, Arizona, which is about 40 mi west of Phoenix.